 Community Conservation Assistance

-Community Conservation Assistance (CCA) provides support to individuals and groups within Brisbane City Council's Community Conservation Partnerships Program (CCPP) to undertake environmental restoration or rehabilitation works.
-Council can help the community to deliver these projects within priority biodiversity areas that would otherwise be difficult for groups or individuals to undertake.
+Community Conservation Assistance (CCA) provides support to individuals and groups within Brisbane City Council's Community Conservation Partnerships Programs (CCPP) to undertake environmental restoration or rehabilitation works they would otherwise find difficult to undertake on their own.

 Groups who are eligible to apply for CCA are:

 - Habitat Brisbane

 - private landholders who are members of the Wildlife Conservation Partnerships Program (Land for Wildlife).

 - are located in high priority biodiversity areas

 - reduce the impact of invasive weed species